dansmyers/IntroToCS/Labs/9-Wordplay.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/26/Bent_Pyramid_%E6%9B%B2%E6%8A%98%E9%87%91%E5%AD%97%E5%A1%94_-_panoramio.jpg/1920px-Bent_Pyramid_%E6%9B%B2%E6%8A%98%E9%87%91%E5%AD%97%E5%A1%94_-_panoramio.jpg" width="300px" />

 *The "Bent Pyramid" of Sneferu.
-Builders reduced the slope from 54 degrees to 43 degrees partway through the construction.*
+One of the early pyramids, before the art was perfected.
+The builders were forced to reduce the slope from 54 degrees to 43 degrees partway through the construction.*

 <br/>